Chapter 4 The Elmore Farm and the Changing World

 After some initial cleanup, the DeVores and Huses came for a daylong papering party.
 More interesting things were discovered.
 Removing old paper disclosed newspapers from an early year had been used as wallpaper at one time.
 Some of the superfluous doors were sealed off and the trusty unit of kitchen cabinetry from the Sandhills fire days was installed.
 The oil heater from the Sandhills also came along and was to warm the living room of the Elmore place.
 It was still an old house that leaked dust every time the wind blew, but the house had become a home.

 Once again there was no heat for the bedrooms.
 This time however, with the bedrooms upstairs, they seemed much colder.
 The upstairs was completely unheated.
 Children donned pajamas behind the oil stove, and then carried a warmed blanket to bed.
 In the morning they raced down the stairs to that warm spot to dress for the day.
+Despite the cold, Dick commonly slept with a window open.
+On one occasion awakening with snow atop the bed.

 The outside, layout and appearance

 The pigpen was nearly empty but this aged facility had housed 40 pigs in earlier years.
 There was a second outhouse at the lower edge of the pigpen.
 An ancient shop building held a collection of tools and a forge worthy of an antique shop.
 This building was so badly askew that the children were cautioned not to enter.
 A multipurpose shed contained five stalls, each about the size of a one-car garage, was used for a variety of purposes.
 One end contained sacks of chicken feed while several of the units were filled with collections of horse harness.
-The feed room had numerous rodents so this is where the family made a home for the pet cats,
+The feed room had numerous rodents so this is where the family made a home for the pet cats.

-Family vist by Roning families from Spokand
+Family vist by Roning families from Spokane

 As Mabel cleaned the house, Russel was relentless organizing the farm.
 This was not without reason.
 The various junk contributed to the fire hazard and the places for rats and mice to multiply.
 He gathered everything lacking obvious value and torched it along with the old shop.
 The remaining buildings were sound although size and shape were better suited for working horse management.
 He covered the parking areas with cinders, a gravel sized residue available as a waste from coal fired trains.
 The children quickly discovered the very sharp edgs.
 Ultimately the entry road became the site of an underground fuel tank and a gas pump providing fuel to all the vehicles.
-The old outhouse was replaced, the old dirt cellar filled in.
+The old outhouse was replaced with a new privy.
+The old dirt cellar filled in.
 The coal shed remained for a few years as it contained coal needed for the large forge that was in the rickety old machine shop that was torn down and the forge moved to the new machine shed after the new machine shed was construced – but that is another story.
 In hindsight there were things that may have had collector value.
 There were a couple old guns that were buried, They were badly rusted and Russel deemed them useless.
-A remaining sack of old black powder shotgun shell provided diversion for a young boy – until discovered.
+A remaining sack of old black powder shotgun shells provided diversion for a young boy – until discovered.

 For a young boy there were always interesting places on the farm.
 The barns provided challenging places to climb.
 Every farm had a junk pile where scrap iron was piled.
 This iron frequently was used to repair some other implement.
 Russel did not like the dirty nesting habits of the numerous English Sparrows so this was a challenge to destroy the maximum number of sparrow nests.